 As pioneers in exploration, National Geographic and Lindblad Expeditions share a passion for adventure, discovery, and conservation.
-Since 2004, our alliance has allowed us to pool our extensive resources and provide extraordinary small-ship voyages to some of the world's most remote and fascinating places, from the icy wilderness of Antarctica to the dramatic fjords of Alaska's Inside Passage.
+Since 2004, our alliance has allowed us to pool our extensive resources and provide extraordinary expedition cruises to some of the world's most remote and fascinating places, from Antarctica to Alaska's Inside Passage.

-The hallmark of our expeditions with Lindblad is the team of experts that accompanies every trip—seasoned naturalists, undersea specialists, and researchers who share their knowledge and insights with our travelers and bring each destination to life.
+The hallmark of our expeditions with Lindblad is the team of experts that accompanies every trip—seasoned naturalists, undersea specialists, photo instructors, and researchers who share their knowledge and insights with our travelers and bring each destination to life.
 On select voyages, the team will be joined by a National Geographic scientist, historian, photographer, or explorer.
-In addition, a veteran National Geographic photographer joins every expedition aboard the National Geographic Explorer and National Geographic Orion.

 Each ship in our fleet is equipped with the latest innovations in exploration technology, such as bow cameras, remotely operated vehicles, undersea cameras, hydrophones, and video-microscopes—our eyes and ears beneath the waves.

 Through our alliance, we actively support National Geographic's ongoing research and exploration around the world.
 For instance, a National Geographic Crittercam team traveled with us to their remote research base on Livingston Island in Antarctica to continue their research on leopard seals.
-Also in Antarctica, National Geographic grantees Bob Pittman and John Durban used the National Geographic Explorer as a base from which to photograph and tag Antarctic killer whales.
-Writers, photographers, and film crews have traveled with our guests to Alaska, South Georgia, Svalbard, Costa Rica, and the Galápagos to continue the Society's mission of inspiring people to care about the planet.
+Also in Antarctica, we invite Lindblad Expeditions-National Geographic Fund grantees Bob Pitman and John Durban on board to conduct killer whale research and share it in real time with our guests.
+Writers, photographers, and film crews have traveled with our guests to Alaska, South Georgia, Svalbard, Costa Rica, and the Galápagos on assignment for National Geographic.

-Our organizations have established the Lindblad/National Geographic Fund for Research, Conservation, and Exploration to support education, conservation, and sustainable development initiatives in the areas we explore together.
-With the help of our guests, we have funded studies on humpback whale behavior in Alaska; supported numerous wildlife-monitoring projects; and provided much needed educational materials to local teachers and students in the Galápagos.
-Also, our Lindblad/National Geographic Fund for the Ocean awards grants for innovative exploration and conservation projects in critical areas of the world's oceans.
-Through these and other initiatives, your participation on a National Geographic/Lindblad voyage has a direct and positive impact on the places we visit.
+Together we established the Lindblad Expeditions-National Geographic Fund to support research, education, conservation, and community development initiatives in the areas we explore.
+With the help of our guests, we have funded studies on humpback whale behavior and clean water initiatives in Alaska; supported invasive species eradication and other wildlife conservation projects in the Galápagos, and supported artisan development in the Peruvian Amazon.
+Also, aboard the National Geographic Explorer and National Geographic Orion we invite guests to join our largest initiative for environmental preservation—National Geographic’s Pristine Seas project, aimed at protecting 20 of the ocean’s wildest places by 2020.
+Through these and other initiatives, your participation on a National Geographic-Lindblad voyage has a direct and positive impact on the places we visit.